 - Rather oddly, the fireman sporting a handlebar moustache about to sip a saucer of hot cocoa is ignoring the fire ragtag behind him and turns his back on two colleagues who are tackling it.

-- 17.1Reject or abandon: she turned her back on her career to devote her life to animalsMás ejemplos en oraciones
+- 18.1Reject or abandon (a person or thing that one was previously involved with): she turned her back on her career to devote her life to animalsMás ejemplos en oraciones

 - I have got a job and have turned my back on my previous lifestyle.